DejunJackson/chat-room-app/README.md

 ```

 - Upon start up you are asked to enter your nickname.
-- Typing '<options>' grants you access to all of the powers you have.
+- The options menu grants you access to all of the powers you have.
 - In this application, you can:
     - Create a room with a name
     - See other rooms that were created by you or other users and how many users are in them